Birth of a Child

 Health Insurance – Pregnancy, Childbirth, Child

-If you are expecting a child and have private health insurance, make sure to check what it covers.
-Pregnancy and childbirth may not be included, and in that case, you would have to pay the costs yourself, which can be substantial in complicated cases.
-After your child is born, you will also need to arrange full health insurance for them.
+If you are expecting a child and have commercial health insurance, make sure to check the scope of your coverage.
+Pregnancy and childbirth may not be covered by your policy.
+In such cases, you would have to pay the related healthcare costs yourself, which can be considerable, especially if complications arise.

 Determination of Paternity and Child Maintenance Duty

 The general rule is that the mother’s husband is considered the father of the child.
 If the parents are not married, paternity must be established by a declaration before a civil registry office or a court.
-Within 6 months from the birth of the child, one of the parents may also petition the court to determine paternity.
+If paternity is not established by a joint declaration of the parents, it may be determined by a court.

 Parents are obliged by law to support their children until they are capable of sustaining themselves.
 This duty does not cease by the child’s reaching a specific age but usually by the completion of their studies or vocational training.
 If one of the parents neglects their duty to maintain the child, the other parent or the child may petition the court.